 As mentioned, ADHD statistics clearly show the condition is on the rise.
 However, whether or not this is from a specific cause isn’t clear.

-While causes like toxins in the environment or head injuries may be furthering this condition, it’s likely there’s simply more awareness.
+While causes like toxins in the environment or head injuries may cause this rise, there also may be more awareness.
 Within the past few decades, our understanding of ADHD has improved alongside our diagnosis criteria.

-Since more information is now available concerning this condition, more children and adults are receiving help who would’ve previously been unattended to.
+Since more information is available concerning this condition, more children and adults receive help who would’ve previously been unattended.

 Final Word